 We love Loft 405.
 Located on the fourth floor with a west exposure overlooking a park, this 917 square foot (according to MPAC) sun-drenched space features exposed brick walls, wood beams and 11'9" ceilings.
 From the front foyer, a separate den with sliding doors and shelving is a great home office or guest space.
 The hall flows into an open plan entertainment space with a galley kitchen fitted with stainless steel appliances, stone counters and floating shelves.
 A well-proportioned dining area combines with an expansive sitting area with a flat screen television, where a second set of sliding doors reveals the master bedroom with a walk-in closet and stacking laundry.
 A recently-renovated luxe washroom is a sunken spa retreat, with an oversized shower and soaking tub; it's truly a unique and indulgent space, with its quality appointments and barrel-vaulted ceiling.

 This loft is special, especially featuring four banks of over-sized windows that fill the space with natural light!
-Offered for $3450 monthly + hydro and ready for occupancy on April 15th, this loft is available for a minimum one year lease.
+Offered for $3450 monthly + hydro and ready for occupancy on June 1st (earlier may be possible - please ask us!), this loft is available for a minimum one year lease.
 Underground parking located in the building across the street may be available for an additional monthly amount - ask us for details!
 Whether for work or play, day or night, all the best of Downtown Toronto and urban living is at your finger tips when you live at Massey Lofts.

 Want to learn more about this unique urban home?
 Contact firstname.lastname@example.org for more info!